AaronJan/laravel5-example/README.md

 After I written this, I found a [more complicated example](https://github.com/bestmomo/laravel5-example), you may like that.

 If you are interesting at learning about `Yii 2`, my other [Yii 2 example](https://github.com/AaronJan/yii2-example) **OMG，my code is missing from Github** may demonstrated a little Yii 2.

+## TODO

+Translate this repo to English

+Write some sort of Laravel 5 101